Yid

-In Britain, the word "yid" and its related term "yiddo" are also used to refer to the supporters and players of Tottenham Hotspur, originally in a derogatory manner by rival fans, but now also used as self-designation in a non-pejorative sense by Tottenham fans, according to the Oxford English Dictionary.
-However, the Football Association, Merriam-Webster, and Cambridge Dictionary all state that the word is "offensive".
+In Britain, the word "yid" and its related term "yiddo" are also used to refer to the supporters and players of Tottenham Hotspur.
+Originally, the word was used in a derogatory manner by rival fans; it is now used as self-designation in a non-pejorative sense by Tottenham fans, according to the Oxford English Dictionary.
+The Football Association, Merriam-Webster, and Cambridge Dictionary all state that the word is "offensive".

 Etymology

 The term Yid has its origins in the Middle High German word Jüde (the contemporary German word is Jude).

 Leo Rosten provides the following etymology:

 From the German: Jude: 'Jew.'
 And 'Jude' is a truncated form of Yehuda, which was the name given to the Jewish Commonwealth in the period of the Second Temple.
 That name, in turn, was derived from the name of one of Jacob's sons, Yehuda (Judah, in English), whose descendants constituted one of the tribes of Israel and who settled in that portion of Canaan from Jerusalem south to Kadesh-Barnea (50 miles south of Beersheba) and from Jericho westwards to the Mediterranean.